TRAX (band): 2008–2012: Cold-Hearted Man, Oh! My Goddess, Blind and military services

-2015–19: Reformation as EDM trio and disbandment
+2015–2019: Reformation as EDM trio and disbandment

-In July 2015, TRAX returned to performing in their agency concert SM Town Live World Tour IV for the first time after a three-year hiatus.
+In July 2015, TRAX returned to performing in their label concert SM Town Live World Tour IV for the first time after a three-year hiatus.

 On January 7, they released the digital single "Road" as a part of SM Entertainment's project SM Station.
 This marked their first release since Blind (2011).

-On February 23, 2018, TRAX released their first and only EDM single "Notorious" with LIP2SHOT featuring Sophiya, as a part of SM Entertainment project SM Station.
+On February 23, 2018, TRAX released their first EDM single "Notorious" with LIP2SHOT featuring Sophiya, as a part of SM Entertainment project SM Station.

 On March 26, 2018, it was announced that TRAX changed their name to TraxX with addition DJ and producer Ginjo to the group and would transform their music genre from rock to EDM.
 On December 12, TraxX released their English-language single "Escape", which marked their first release since their revamp as an EDM trio.

 On April 30, 2019, Jay and Jungmo left SM Entertainment after their contracts expired and effectly the band disbanded.

+2024: 20th anniversary project

+On July 15, SM announced that TRAX would returned as band with releasing new single "To Be Continued" on July 17, to commemorate their 20th debut anniversary.